 SCORE Converter

-Extract text from SCORE files
+Extract text from Benchmark results (SCORE)

 Drop or upload your .SCORE file